Purdue-SoCET/aihw-design-logs/Fall-2025/joseph-ghanem/week9.md

    Fixed A LOT of issues wrong with op buffer.
 Transparant when no conflict but when there is a conflict it outputs whatever is held in the temporary registers.
 It clears the register state upon a read.
 Need to implement last part of the logic though

+3) Added veggie tests
+   Completed the veggie tb but on the integrated module to see how op buffer works with veggie.
+I was able to debug the issues with the op buffer which was that it was misidentifying when the logic was undergoing conflict.
+Ready gets set low as soon as conflict is detected so did not hold data long enough.

 # Future Plans
 - Finalize the op buffer
+- Cacti still
 - add the test to write to every bit of veggie
 - Jings list from wednesday meeting